 Golden Axe II

 Golden Axe II 038 Golden Axe II 064 Golden Axe II 069

 It can’t be stressed enough just how closely Golden Axe II mirrors the first game.
 There are very few new enemies and the returning minions behave the same way.
 The adventure is presented in the same fashion, with the heroes essentially narrating the journey.
 The locations you’ll visit bear a strong resemblance to the original.
 For god sake you even travel on the back of another giant animal!
 Even Dark Guld looks like Death Adder in a different set of armor.
-This problem isn’t exclusive to this game; Final Fight II was released in similar circumstances and also might as well have been a mission pack for its predecessor.
-It’s expected that a sequel will be similar to its predecessor.
-But in cases like this it comes across as incredibly lazy and the game suffers as a result.
+This problem is not exclusive to this game; Final Fight II was also similar and might as well have been a mission pack for its predecessor.
+It is an expectation that a sequel will be similar to its predecessor.
+But in cases like this it comes across as lazy and the game suffers as a result.

 In Closing

 Golden Axe II is far from a bad game.
 But it was released the same year as Sega’s own Streets of Rage and looks worse in the process.
-Fantasy beat em ups were not plentiful but you would still be better served going with something else.
+Fantasy beat em ups were not plentiful but you would still be better off with something else.

+Golden Axe II